asfandyark/projects/README.md

 For now, my rep contains some generic Verilog modules such as:
 * Parameterized Synchronous FIFO
 * Parameterized Asynchronous FIFO
-* A Source/Destinaton Frequency Agnostic Pulse Synchronizer
+* A Source/Destinaton Clock Agnostic Pulse Synchronizer